THE MOVIES & MEANING EXPERIENCE

 About Movies & Meaning

-Since our founding, it seems like the noise of bad, fake, and hurtful stories has only gotten harsher, louder, and more overwhelming.
-The task of creating our better world seems impossibly large and difficult to hold.
+These days the noise of bad, fake, and hurtful stories is loud, harsh, and sometimes overwhelming.
+The task of creating our better world seems large and difficult to hold.
 And many people we’ve talked to just seem, for lack of a better word, tired.

 You’re invited to this healing, joyful, challenging, and life-giving experience, which will lift your heart without asking you to switch off your brain.
-A festival is an experimental community where we practice being the way we want the world to be.
+The Movies & Meaning experience is an experimental community where we practice being the way we want the world to be.
 It's a gathering undertaken in hope.

-Over one weekend, participants will be inspired and challenged by artists and activists who work at the intersection of creativity, peace, spirituality, and social change.
+Over three days, up to 500 participants will be inspired and challenged by artists and activists who work at the intersection of creativity, peace, spirituality, and social change.
 Participants will walk away with a renewed spirit for social justice and tools for community healing.

-Films will serve as touchstones throughout the event, giving us chances to wonder, dream, and reflect on our world and our active place in making it.
+Seven movies will be paired with seven activities, serving as touchstones, inviting us to wonder, dream, and reflect on our world and our active place in making it.
 Unlike typical film festivals, instead of passive viewing, Movies & Meaning creates a space for engagement and transformation.
 We'll weave art throughout our time together as a means of reflection and change-making, learning how to make the world better through substantive action.

 The Speaker Lineup

 In 2018, our festival speakers span the worlds of spirituality, storytelling, and activism.
 Through lecture and Q&A, they'll guide us to engage more fully in the world, honor the brilliant diversity of human stories and experiences, and work to undo suffering and oppression in all its forms—both inside and out.